Mental Health and Faith: The Struggle for Soul, Identity, and Flourishing - ISCAST

 Speaker Bio:

-Associate Professor Alan Gijsbers.
-MBBS FRACP FAChAM DTM&H PGDipEpi.
-Specialist Physician in Addiction Medicine.
-Former Head of the Addiction Medicine Service Royal Melbourne Hospital and former Director Substance Withdrawal Unit, The Melbourne Clinic Richmond.
-Former President ISCAST.
-Current Board member and chair of the governance committee International Christian Medical and Dental Association.
+Associate Professor Alan Gijsbers (MBBS FRACP FAChAM DTM&H PGDipEpi) is a Specialist Physician in Addiction Medicine and was the former President ISCAST.
+He was the former Head of the Addiction Medicine Service Royal Melbourne Hospital and former Director Substance Withdrawal Unit at the Melbourne Clinic in Richmond.
+He is a current Board member and chair of the governance committee of the International Christian Medical and Dental Association.

 Delving Under the Surface: Eating Disorders and Christian Spirituality